pgrm/pgrm.github.io/_posts/2014/2014-09-03-how-to-connect-mono-in-linux-to-oracle.markdown

 ---
-title: "How I managed to connect from Mono in Linux to Oracle"
+title: "How to connect Mono in Linux to Oracle"
+redirect_from:
+  - /how-to-connect-mono
 tags:
   - Linux
   - Oracle
   - Mono